 The “machines” in question are pieces of equipment with cutting tools.
 These machines may be used for drilling, cutting, shaping… anything that involves removing material from a block of metal, plastic or other raw material.
 Machine shops may also contain other equipment like 3D printers, but subtractive manufacturing equipment is the main concern.

-Machine shops may be operated by manufacturers of specific branded products, or by third-party manufacturers (like 3ERP) who offer a custom online machining service to range of customers across different industries.
+Machine shops may be operated by manufacturers of specific branded products, or by third-party manufacturers (like 3ERP) who offer custom online CNC machining services to range of customers across different industries.
 (You’d be surprised how many businesses require the services of a machine shop at some point or other!)